Specialist Teaching Assistant apprenticeship FAQs

 Yes, sessions are scheduled within typical school hours, with options for morning or afternoon to align with off-the-job training requirements.

-If I work full-time, how much time is dedicated to off-the-job training?
+How much time is dedicated to off-the-job training?

 Full-time apprentices are required to have six hours per week of off-the-job training, while part-time apprentices must allocate 20% of their working hours for this purpose.